manvitha-1212/self_project/README.md

 <h5>In case of errors : </h5>

-If the program is running on your system please use command :
+If the program is not running on your system please use command :
 ```
 pip help